qinggao68/Denovo-project/README.md

 I designed and built a web application to showcase my analysis.

-The link to the app is: https://christina-gao.shinyapps.io/Brookdale-Senior-Living-Market-Expansion-App/
+The link to the app is: https://christina-gao.shinyapps.io/Brookdale-Senior-Living-Market-Expansion-App/(need to update the code, will be re-upload shortly)

 Please see the screenshots and a brief summary of what I did in each step: